My Name is Jayne Milner, BSY (A.HERB), BSc Herbal Medicine (HONS). I am a Qualified Medical Herbalist,

 areas of expertise:

-in historical recreation and as a multi-period specific interpretor for the last 20 years.
-I own a huge variety of items
+have been involved in historical re-creation as a period specific interpretor for the last 25 years.
+I own a huge variety

-for 'show and tell' and talk on a variety of subjects; from historical surgery, to the role and duty/practice of the
+of items for 'show and tell' and talk on a variety of subjects; from historical surgery, to the role and duty/practice

-physic (doctor), roles of a wise women, including a wide range of recipes used over the centuries.
-I also cover topics
+of the physic (doctor), roles of a wise women, including a wide range of recipes used over the centuries.
+I also cover

 Aspects of Witch Craft and the corruption of the term